 In addition to the allowances for moving household goods, an agency may pay one-way personal vehicle mileage from the old to the new place of residence for a maximum of two personal vehicles.
-The actual miles travelled are reimbursable at the rate established for use of a personal vehicle at the State's convenience.
+The actual miles travelled are reimbursable at the rate established by GSA for relocation.